The Wellness Workshop

-An Accredited Practising Dietitian/Accredited Nutritionist is a university qualified and nationally accredited food and nutrition expert.
-We identify as an allied health professional that delivers medical nutrition therapy and nutrition advice for healthy individuals.
+An Accredited Practising Dietitian is a university qualified and nationally accredited food and nutrition expert.
+APD's identify as an allied health professional that deliver medical nutrition therapy and nutrition advice for individuals.

 General healthy eating advice